chinamike65/hugo-tuolesi/content/book3/book3en.md

 Some people casually comment on the monks' appearance and behavior, and say many things without thinking about it, and unintentionally plant evil seeds.
 This should be noted.

-In the past, the Kadampa master Zhongdunpa and the great yogi Shayrawa saw what looked like a broken yellow cloth on a monk's robe on the road.
+In the past, the Kadampa master Dromtonpa and the great yogi Shayrawa saw what looked like a broken yellow cloth on a monk's robe on the road.
 They dared not step on it.
 These are what we should learn.

 292